 it is very difficult to get hold of and your best chance is a quality upholsterer,

 Nylon fur can be bought from many good department stores or fabric shops.
 It is

 cheap to buy.
 Cut into small irregular pieces it makes good long grass.
 It can

-be painted by watering down acrylic or emulsion, blobbing it on the back of the
+be coloured by watering down acrylic or emulsion paint, blobbing it on the back

-material and then rubbing it through with your finger.
-Do not use too much or
+of the material and then rubbing it through with your finger.
+Do not use too much

 of different colours will help get a natural look.
 The only disadvantage is that

 the weave of the backing is sometimes visible.
 At the edges of the material this